Certification & Recertification:

 Referee/Assignor Certification & Risk Management

 Register at www.michiganrefs.org.
 Click on the "CLASSES" then on the class required.
 The required class may be taken at any scheduled site in the state of Michigan.
 Times, dates and sites will be listed by geographical area.
 Requirments for recertification are also listed as a reminder.
 You are also encouraged to go to www.gvsoa.org for additional date/time/site information for the Grand Rapids and Lakeshore areas (as well as Fremont and near areas).
 Typically, Grand Rapids has scheduled a grade 9 recertification class.
 Contact John Corbett or Mike Wint for addtional information.
 Both are on the "CONTACT US" page.

 "Certification classes" usually are scheduled in January and February.
 These are the grade 9 class for those not currently certified with USSF, and the grade 8 class (the bridge class) to move from grade 9 to grade 8.
-Registration for class and payment is on-line at www.michiganrefs.org.
+Instructions for registration and payment are on-line at www.michiganrefs.org.
 The Grade 9 class consists of 2 four hour classes.
-Attendance for the entire class time is mandatory.
+Attendance for the entire 8 hours is mandatory.

 "Recertification classes" are usually scheduled in November and December, following the conclusion of the fall soccer season.
-Referees MUST register for class and pay on-line at www.michiganreferee.org each fall.
+Referees MUST register for class and pay on-line via their 1303 Registration and Learning identity each fall.
 The referee must be present for the full class period.
 The referee remains at the same referee grade.
-The exam is taken on-line, and should be passed PRIOR TO the class.
+The exam and accompanying modules are on-line, and should be passed PRIOR TO the class.
 The referee may take the exam as many times as needed to pass.
 Arrive prepared.
-If the exam is not passed prior to class, attend the class.
+If you do not pass the exam prior to class, attend the class.
 Bring a self-addressed, stamped envelope and give it to the instructor.
-When the instructor receives confirmation that the exam was passed, the badge will be mailed in the provided envelope.
+When the instructor receives confirmation you passed all on-line requirements, the badge will be mailed in the provided envelope.

 Upgrade information is on the "Upgrade" tab above, and at www.michiganrefs.org -> tools -> upgrading.